hlapp/wirelesstags-js/README.md

   directory for tutorial scripts that give basic, but fully working demonstrations of how the library can be used.

-Use at your own peril, and consider looking at the (meanwhile farily comprehensive) tests for guidance.
+Use at your own peril, and consider looking at the (meanwhile fairly comprehensive) tests for guidance.

 ## How to support